RutledgePaulV/sudoku-generator/README.md

 This is not being actively developed, though there are certainly improvements that could be made.

-## Dependencies
-This project relies on numpy for performant array operations. `pip install numpy`.

 ## So what?
 Yep, lots of sudoku generators exist.
 Something cool that makes this one unique is the concept of board density in relation to difficulty.
 The basic idea is that the